 In addition to that, to be a conscientious pet owner, you should know what to do in case of emergencies.
 Knowing these few critical things may allow you to save the life of your pet in cases of emergencies:

 - Phone number of your vet, vet clinic, and the directions to the clinic.
-If you’re anywhere near Idaho Falls, click here for a reliable and trusted vet.
+If you’re anywhere near Idaho Falls, find a local vet for a reliable and trusted vet.

 - Essential pet CPR.

 - Muzzle that fits your dog and how to properly use it.

 - Phone number of Animal Poison Control Center.

 Twelve Common Signs Your Pet May Need To Go To The Vet

 Pet owners know their pet best; they know when their pet is showing unusual behavior.
 When pets do something uncharacteristic, it’s usually enough to trigger alarm bells in their heads.
 Don’t ignore these alarm bells—it’s always prudent to err on the side of caution.